NowakArtur97/To-Do-List/README.md

 ## Built With

+Stack:

 - HTML
 - CSS
 - Vanilla JS ES6+
 - Webpack
+- Design patterns: Observer

 ## Features

 - Drag and drop notes
-- Create note
+- Create and delete notes
-- Save and load tasks from local storage
+- Get, save and delete tasks from local storage

 ## To Do

-- Create/Update/Delete/Filter tasks
+- Update/Filter/Delete all tasks

 ## Getting Started